wngTn/MolSim/doc_pages/README_5.md

 The solid lines represent the respective regression lines of the velocities in every iteration.
 We used the local regression with the locally estimated scatterplot smoothing (loess) method while using the velocity as dependent and bins as independent variables.

+### Task 5 ###

+#### Particle Density ####

+The dots in the particle density scatter plots are simply connected with a linear line for better visualization.

+#### Diffusion ####

+The dots in this scatter plot are connected with a black line.
+The blue line represents the regression line, the grey zone the confidence interval.
+The regression lines was also used with the loess method and a confidence level interval of 95%.

 ## Input Validation ##

 We added a component that tries to validate our input and catch some common mistakes.
 Besides basics like `end_time <= start_time`, we especially check whether any particles are outside of the LinkedCell domain, since this would lead to segmentation faults.